Stochastic Sign Descent Methods: New Algorithms and Better Theory: Convergence Theory

 if $g_i\ne 0$.
 Second, unlike the deterministic $\sign$ operator, it is unbiased with scaling factor $\|g\|$, namely $\E[\|g\|\;\widetilde{\sign}\,g] = g$.
 We describe our SSDM method formally in Algorithm \ref{alg:ssdm}.

-Consider the optimization problem (\ref{eq:finite_sum}), where each node $n$ owns only the data associated with loss function $f_n\colon\R^d\to\R$, which is non-convex and $L^n$-smooth.
-We model stochastic gradient oracle using the standard bounded variance condition defined below:
+For the convergence analysis below, we consider the homogeneous setting.
+The workers may use independent stochastic samples or separate stochastic oracles.
+We model stochastic gradient oracles using the standard bounded variance condition defined below:

-\begin{assumption}[Bounded Variance] For any $x\in\R^d$, each node $n$ has access to an unbiased estimator $\hat{g}^n(x)$ with bounded variance $\sigma_n^2\ge0$, namely
+\begin{assumption}[Bounded Variance] For any $x\in\R^d$, each node $n$ has access to an unbiased estimator $\hat{g}^n(x)$ with bounded variance $(\sigma^n)^2\ge0$, namely

 \end{assumption}

 Now, we present our convergence result for SSDM method.